 If there’s a scientific puzzle to be explored or a little-known phenomenon to be analyzed, Elizabeth is on it!

-Here are some of her most recent reported pieces:
+Here are some of her favorite reported pieces:

 The Atlantic: New Tools Could Help Pin Down the Cause of a Failing Memory